angoca/log4db2/README.txt

     db2 "CALL LOGADMIN.LOGS()"

-Check the _Usage_ section for more information about the levels, how to access the messages and configure the utility. https://github.com/angoca/log4db2/wiki/Usage
+Check the _Usage_ section for more information about the levels, how to access the messages and configure the utility: https://github.com/angoca/log4db2/wiki/Usage

 ---------------------------
-## FILES AND DIRECTORIES ##
+## Files and directories ##

 These are the files included in the released version: